 This post may contain affiliate links.
 Read the full disclosure

 Are you looking for fun things to do on Green Island?
-By far one of the most popular day trips from Cairns is a visit to Green Island.
+By far one of the most popular day trips from Cairns to Green Island.
 This national park island on the Great Barrier Reef is a perfect way to spend a full or half-day, or even an overnight stay off the coast of Cairns, Queensland!

-We share the ultimate guide to taking a Green Island day trip from Cairns, including how to get to Green Island from Cairns, the best things to do on Green Island, whether Green Island is worth visiting and tips for making the most of your day and how to easily get there and back.
+We share the ultimate guide to taking a Green Island day trip from Cairns, including how to get to Green Island from Cairns, the best things to do on Green Island, whether Green Island is worth visiting and tips for making the most of your day.

 Get ready to plan your Green Island day trip from Cairns and make it a memorable visit to this tropical Queensland island destination.